kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Depending on your organization you might actually have several types of tests in place.
 Unit tests, Load tests, User acceptance tests are common categories of test suites that *might* be executed before the code goes into production.

 Ideally all your tests should run automatically without any human intervention.
 If that is not possible at the very least all tests that deal with correctness of code (i.e. unit and integration tests) **must** run in an automatic manner.
-This way developers get feedback on the code in the most timely manner.It is very easy to fix a feature when the code is fresh in your mind and you haven't switched context yet to an unrelated content.
+This way developers get feedback on the code in the most timely manner.
+It is very easy to fix a feature when the code is fresh in your mind and you haven't switched context yet to an unrelated feature.

 ![Test feedback loop tests](../../assets/testing-anti-patterns/test-feedback.png)